-- If you’re at a moderate risk for cardiovascular disease (10% to 20% chance of having heart attack within the next 10 years), it may be helpful to have your CRP level tested, so your doctor can intervene.
+If you’re at a MODERATE RISK for cardiovascular disease, that is, 10% to 20% chance of having heart attack within the next 10 years, it may be helpful to have your CRP level tested, so your doctor can intervene.

-- Men age 50 and younger; or women age 60 and younger with moderate risk.
+- Men age 50 and younger with moderate risk.

-- Men age 50 and older; or women age 60 and older with no CVD, diabetes, kidney disease or inflammatory conditions
+- Men age 50 and older with no CVD, diabetes, kidney disease or inflammatory conditions.

 Risk of heart disease increases with more risk factors, such as:

 - Previous heart attack or stroke

 - LOW RISK: hs-CRP level lower than 1.0 mg/L

 - MODERATE RISK: hs-CRP level of 1.0 mg/L to 3.0 mg/L

 - HIGH RISK*: hs-CRP level of more than 3.0 mg/L

 *Even when cholesterol levels are within an acceptable range, a “high risk” hs-CRP level increases risk of: